 The name of a form that you should fill.
-You can choose the name of a form from the dropdown list if you have loaded the page.
+You can choose the name of a form from the drop-down list if you have loaded the page.
 You can also fill the name of the form manually.
 You can use variables.

 There may be nameless forms on any pages.
 This is allowed by the HTML standard.
 In this case you can refer to the form according to an ordinal number in the list beginning from 0.
-In other words, the first form on the page will have the number 0, the second -1, etc.
+In other words, the first form on the page will have the number 0, the second -1, and so on.